Chapter 10

 - Continuous FHR monitoring, signs of uterine rupture.

-- IV access, readiness for emergency cesarean.
+- IV access and readiness for emergency cesarean.

-- Pain management support, emotional reassurance.
+- Pain management support and emotional reassurance.

-- Collaboration with the healthcare team.
+- Collaboration with the health care team.

 - Squatting: Opens pelvis for fetal descent.

-- Side-lying: Conserves energy, reduces perineal tearing.
+- Side-lying: Conserves energy and reduces perineal tearing.

-- Hands-and-knees: Alleviates back pain, promotes rotation.
+- Hands-and-knees: Alleviates back pain and promotes rotation.

 - Semi-sitting: Combines comfort and gravity.